 - In a large bowl, whisk well remaining cinnamon sugar from the ziplock bag, browned butter, double cream, milk, eggs, vanilla extract and orange zest.
 Pour mixture over cinnamon rolls.
 Leave refrigerated overnight, or at least 5-6 hours.

 - In the morning, preheat oven to 180 C/ 350 F/ Gas Mark 4.
-Remove cinnamon rolls from refrigerator, and bake for 40-45 minutes.
-They should be puffy, golden and fragrant.
+Remove cinnamon rolls from refrigerator, and bake for 45-55 minutes.
+They should be puffy, golden and fragrant, and the apples melt-in-the-mouth soft.

 *To brown your butter, set in a small saucepan over medium-high heat, stirring repeatedly.
 Once the butter becomes foamy, just starting to darken and you can smell that brown butter aroma, remove from heat.
 Let cool so it doesn’t cook the eggs when you make the batter!